wp-plugins/rich-contact-widget/readme.txt

 = How to change the output using the filters ? =

-* You can add or remove fields in the contact widget with the 'rc_widget_keys', 'rc_widget_form_ouput' and 'rc_widget_output' filters.
+* You can add or remove fields in the contact widget output and widget form with the 'rc_widget_keys', 'rc_widget_form_ouput' and 'rc_widget_output' filters.

-* You can change the Company type in the schema.org itemtype to better fit your business with the 'rc_widget_type' filter.
+* You can change the Company type of the schema.org itemtype to better fit your business with the 'rc_widget_type' filter.
 Values could be Organization, LocalBusiness, etc.

 == Screenshots ==